 What to Consider When Buying a Used Digital Piano?

 When talking about “what to look for when buying a used piano,” we should not forget used digital pianos.
-Aforementioned considerations are mostly applicable to purchase used acoustic pianos.
-When you are buying a used digital pianos, there are a few of other things to examine.
+The considerations above are mostly applicable to purchase used acoustic pianos.
+When you are buying a used digital piano, there are a few other things to examine.